thameemk/html-form-to-google-sheet/README.md

 # HTML Form to Google Sheets

-#### How to store data into Google sheet from an HTML form
+#### In this tutorial you will learn how to store data into Google sheet from an HTML form

-## 1. Create a  Google Sheet
+## Step 1.
+Create a  Google Sheet

-- Put the following headers into the first row:

 <img src="">

-- You can add your own custom fields (Changes should be reflected in HTML form also)
+- You can add your own gs fields (Changes should be reflected in HTML form also)

 ## 2. Create  Google Apps Script And Publish it (Code.gs)
 <img src="">

-- Gotto `Tools > Script Editor…`
-- Clear the text arae
+ -Delete the text and paste Code.gs
-- Paste the following script and save it

 <img src="">

-- Go to `Run > Run Function > initialSetup`
+- Follow the instruction as show in the images
 <img src="">
 - Authorize the script by sign in to your Google account

-- Then go to  `Edit > Current project’s triggers`.
+<- Then go to  `Edit > Current project’s triggers`.
 - Click On `Add trigger` and select `doPost`

-- Change the events fields to `From spreadsheet` and `On form submit`and `Save` it
+- Change the events fields to `From spreadsheet` and `On form submit`and `Save` it>

 ## 3. Publish the project

-- Go to o `Publish > Deploy as web app…`.

-`
-- For `Who has access to the app:` select `Anyone, even anonymous`.
-- Click On `Deploy`.
-- Copy the `Current web app URL` from the dialog.`
+-Publish the app and copy the url

 ## 6. Input your web app URL

-Open the file named `index.html`.
-On line 12 replace `<SCRIPT URL>` with your script url:
+Open the file `message.js` and paste the url  `scriptURLC` on first line

 ```